 - Prediction module: this is a type of predictive monitoring module with which different arithmetic operations are performed through the consultation of data from other "base" modules, such as the average CPU usage of the monitored servers or the sum of connection latency.
 To learn more about this type of monitoring, go to the following link.

-- Web analysis module: this is a type of web monitoring with which simulations of a user's web browsing are carried out, such as browsing a website, introducing credentials or complying with forms.
+- Web analysis module: This is a type of web monitoring with which simulations of a user's web browsing are carried out, such as browsing a website, entering credentials or complying with forms.
 To learn more about this type of monitoring, go to the following link.

 3.2 Common Parameters